-S&P 1500 Energy Index is an unmanaged index comprised of securities that represent the energy sector of the stock market.
+The S&P 1500 Energy Sector Index is an unmanaged index comprised of securities that represent the energy sector of the stock market.
 It is not possible to invest directly in an index.

-Risk Factors.
-As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Investing in companies involved in one specif ed sector may be more risky and volatile i than an investment with greater diversification.
+Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
+Because the Fund invests more than 25% of its total assets in the energy related industry, the Fund may be more susceptible to a single economic, regulatory, or technological occurrence than a fund that does not concentrate its investments in this industry.
+Investing in companies involved in one specified sector may be more risky and volatile than an investment with greater diversification.
+The Fund typically holds a limited number of stocks (generally 35 to 55).
+As a result, the appreciation or depreciation of any one security held by the Fund may have a greater impact on the Fund’s NAV than it would if the Fund invested in a larger number of securities.
 Investing in the energy sector can be riskier than other types of investment activities because of a range of factors, including price fluctuation caused by real and perceived inflationary trends and political developments, and the cost assumed by energy companies in complying with environmental safety regulations.
+The Fund may invest in Initial Public Offerings (IPOs), which can have a significant positive impact on the Fund’s performance that may not be replicated in the future.
 These and other risks are more fully described in the Fund’s prospectus.